Revolyssup/discoded/README.md

 2. I plan to replace mongo db with redis.
 As instead of capping my mongo db collections, I can simply use redis for caching.

+3. Currenly nginx load_balancer is also responsible for load balancing.
+I will decouple them.

+4. Currently I am load_balancing individual containers hardcoding in nginx which is not very scalable.
+I plan to offload the load_balancing responsibility to docker-compose so I can give any n number of indentical express server containers without changing nginx configuration,
 ## Snapshot

 ![If you're seeing this text means somehow my image got renamed or deleted lol](https://github.com/Revolyssup/discoded/blob/master/demo.png?raw=true)